1964 Brinks Hotel bombing: Reaction

-General William Westmoreland, who was the U.S. Army commander in South Vietnam, Taylor, and other senior U.S. officers in Saigon and Washington, D.C. urged President Lyndon B. Johnson to authorize reprisal bombings against North Vietnam.
+General William Westmoreland, who was the US Army commander in South Vietnam, Taylor, and other senior US officers in Saigon and Washington, D.C., urged President Lyndon B. Johnson to authorize reprisal bombings against North Vietnam.
 Taylor messaged Washington on Christmas Day, saying, "Hanoi will get the word that, despite our present tribulations, there is still bite in the tiger they call paper, and the U.S. stock in this part of the world will take sharp rise.
 Some of our local squabbles will probably disappear in enthusiasm which our action would generate."
 Taylor recommended that the US take unilateral action, citing the animosity between himself and Khanh's junta.

-Johnson called his U.S.-based advisers to his Texas ranch for discussions on Christmas Day.
+Johnson called his US-based advisers to his Texas ranch for discussions on Christmas Day.
 Secretary of State Dean Rusk and Secretary of Defense Robert McNamara advised Johnson to reject Taylor's proposal.
 Johnson declined to act, stating that an escalation during the Christmas period would be inappropriate, as it would damage public morale.
-He also noted that because of the political instability in Saigon, the international community and the American public were unlikely to believe that the Vietcong were behind the attack, feeling that they would instead blame local infighting for the bombing.
-This was despite the fact that the Vietcong had already claimed responsibility.
+He also noted that because of the political instability in Saigon, the international community and the American public were unlikely to believe that the Vietcong were behind the attack, feeling that they would instead blame local infighting for the bombing, although the Vietcong had already claimed responsibility.
 Johnson administration officials concluded four days after the bombing that the Vietcong were responsible.
 Johnson believed that it was too late to retaliate and that any action taken more than 36 hours after the event constituted unprovoked aggression.
-The State Department cabled Taylor and the embassy, saying that "In view of the overall confusion in Saigon", public U.S. and international opinion towards an American air strike would be that the Johnson administration was "trying to shoot its way out of an internal [South Vietnamese] political crisis".
+The State Department cabled Taylor and the embassy, saying that "In view of the overall confusion in Saigon", public US and international opinion towards an American air strike would be that the Johnson administration was "trying to shoot its way out of an internal [South Vietnamese] political crisis".
 Johnson said to Taylor that "Every time I get a military recommendation it seems to me that it calls for large-scale bombing.
 I have never felt that this war will be won from the air."
 At the time, Johnson was reluctant to accede to his officials' calls for large-scale bombing of North Vietnam, a strategy that eventually became policy.